AnswerDotAI/gpu.cpp/README.md

 make to build the project.
 - `make` to build the project.
 - Only on Linux systems - Vulkan drivers.
 If Vulkan is not installed, you can run `sudo apt install libvulkan1 mesa-vulkan-drivers vulkan-tools` to install them.
-- On Windows, Vulkan, make, cmake, and a Visual Studio build environment with C++ tooling are required.
-- WSL (Windows Subsystem for Linux) is also supported on Windows.
-You can install the required packages in WSL with `sudo apt install build-essential python3 libx11-xcb-dev libx11-dev libxi-dev libxcursor-dev libxinerama-dev libxrandr-dev libx11-6 libc++-dev libvulkan1 mesa-vulkan-drivers vulkan-tools clang`.

 The only library dependency of gpu.cpp is a WebGPU implementation.
 Currently we support the Dawn native backend, but we plan to support other targets and WebGPU implementations (web browsers or other native implementations such as wgpu).
-Currently we support MacOS, Linux, and Windows, including WSL.
+Currently we support MacOS, Linux, and Windows (via WSL).

 Optionally, Dawn can be built from scratch with gpu.cpp using the cmake build scripts provided - see the -cmake targets in the Makefile.
 However, this is recommended for advanced users only.
 Building Dawn dependencies with cmake takes much longer than using the precompiled Dawn shared library.